IgorMundstein/WinMemoryCleaner/README.md

 [![](./docs/assets/images/windows-event-log.png)](#-logs)

-## 🔐 Trust & Integrity
+## 🔒 Trust & Integrity

 We understand that users are rightfully skeptical of system utilities.
 This project is built on a foundation of verifiable trust and transparency.

-### 🛡️ Automated & Secure Builds (CI/CD)
+### 🔑 Automated & Secure Builds (CI/CD)

 Every official release of WinMemoryCleaner is built, signed, and published automatically by a **CI/CD pipeline using GitHub Actions**.
 The entire process is defined in the public [release.yml](/.github/workflows/release.yml) workflow file in this repository.
-This ensures that the distributed executables are compiled directly from the source code you see here, eliminating the potential for manual error or intervention.
+This ensures that the distributed executables are compiled directly from the source code hosted on GitHub, eliminating the potential for manual error or intervention.

-### 🛡️ Verifiable Code Signing
+### 🔑 Verifiable Code Signing

 Since version 3.0.0, we have been digitally signing our files through [SignPath.io](https://about.signpath.io/product/open-source) using a free certificate provided under the [SignPath Terms of Use](https://signpath.org/terms).
 The project received the certificate in recognition of its popularity and public value in the open-source community.
 This process ensures that we distribute authentic files that have not been tampered with.